Geboyi/weather_data_capstone/README.md

 3. Configure the project by setting your API key and other settings in config/config.yaml.

 ### 2. Fetching Weather Data
-The fetch.py script fetches data from the OpenWeatherMap API and uploads the raw data to an S3 bucket and saves it locally in the data/raw directory.
+The fetch.py script fetches data from the VisualCrossing API and uploads the raw data to an S3 bucket and saves it locally in the data/raw directory.
 ##### Run the fetch script
 python scripts/fetch.py